LucasJenkins/csharp-oop-assignment-LucasJenkins/README.md

 ## Task List
 - [ ] Fork & Clone the assignment repository
-- [ ] Finish the implementation of the BaseRationa abstract class
+- [ ] Finish the implementation of the RationalBase abstract class
 - [ ] Implement the Rational class
 - [ ] Pass all test cases for the Rational class
 - [ ] Implement the SimplifiedRational class